 Increasing contract value with existing clients.
-Approximately 32% of our existing clients purchase more than one of our solutions.
-Our sales organization actively identifies and pursues cross-sell opportunities for clients to add additional solutions in order to accelerate our growth.
+Our growth team actively identifies and pursues cross-sell opportunities for clients to add additional solutions in order to accelerate our growth.
 Organic contract value growth is also realized by the increased scope of solution adoption as the size of client organizations increase from market expansion and consolidation.

 Adding new clients.
-We believe that there is an opportunity to add new clients across all existing market segments.
+We believe that there is an opportunity to add new clients across all solutions.
 Our sales organization is actively identifying and engaging new client prospects with a focus on demonstrating the economic value derived from adopting the portfolio of solutions in alignment with the prospect's strategic objectives.